samtron1412/docs/tech/it/sw/grep.md

 Above will exclude searching all the files ending with .o extension.
 Just like exclude file it's possible to exclude/include directories through --exclude-dir and --include-dir parameter; for example, the following shows how to integrate --exclude-dir:

 `grep --exclude-dir={dir1,dir2,*.dst} -rnw '/path/to/somewhere/' -e "pattern"`

+# ripgrep (rg command)

+- Much faster than `grep`
+- Search a string in a file: `rg "string" a.file`
+- Search each string in each line in a file in another larger file:
+    + `rg -F -f pattern-file large-file`
+- Only show matched patterns (not the whole line) `-o`
+    + `rg -Fo -f pattern-file large-file`